 Adults and braces

-If you're an adult with braces, you may need to wear them longer than a younger person would, but they can still produce similar results — for example, to correct crooked teeth or a misaligned jaw.
+If you're an adult with braces, you may need to wear them longer than a younger person would, but they can still produce similar results — for example, correcting crooked teeth or a misaligned jaw.
 Because your facial bones are no longer growing, however, there may be some problems that can't be corrected with braces alone.

 Wearing dental braces is generally a very safe procedure.
 However, there are some risks.